retentioneering/retentioneering-tools/docs/source/user_guides/eventstream.rst

-For custom DataFrame column names you can either rename them using pandas, or set a mapping rule that would tell the Eventstream constructor that would tell the constructor the mapping to the correct column names.
+For custom DataFrame column names you can either rename them using pandas, or set a mapping rule that would tell the Eventstream constructor the mapping to the correct column names.
 This can be done with Eventstream attribute ``raw_data_schema`` with uses :py:meth:`RawDataSchema<retentioneering.eventstream.schema.RawDataSchema>` class under the hood.